OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 #   - SHORT_SLIP_STOP: arrival on stop signal with a short slip distance,
 #      will not reserve resource downstream of the signal and will trigger safety
 #      speed on approach as well as short slip distance speed.
-#      This is used for cases were a movable element is placed shortly after the signal
+#      This is used for cases where a movable element is placed shortly after the signal
 #      and going beyond the signal would cause major problems.
 schedule:
- - {at: a, stop_for: PT5M, locked: true} # infered arrival to be equal to start_time
+ - {at: a, stop_for: PT5M, locked: true} # inferred arrival to be equal to start_time
  - {at: b, arrival: PT10M, stop_for: PT5M}
  - {at: c, stop_for: PT5M}
  - {at: d, arrival: PT50M, locked: true, reception_signal: SHORT_SLIP_STOP}